List of online labor and labor-related collections of the Labor Archives of Washington State.

 To get an effective search of Special Collections, constrain the catalog search by location or select specific formats to target your search.
 To limit by location, select "Seattle Campus Libraries" under Scope and "SpecColl, Manuscripts" under Location.

-Richard C. Berner was the head of the University of Washington Manuscripts Division (now part of Special Collections) from 1958-1983.
-His three-volume historical survey of Seattle’s history in the 20th century contains comprehensive lists of citations and makes heavy use of the manuscript collections at the University of Washington.
-Berner’s interest in labor and social history make his books good sources for historical narratives but--perhaps more importantly for historical researchers--serve as detailed maps of where to look in within the collections to find primary sources materials by topic.
+Richard C. Berner, who served as the head of the University of Washington Manuscripts Division (now part of Special Collections) from 1958 to 1983, authored a three-volume historical survey of Seattle's 20th-century history.
+These volumes offer comprehensive citations and extensively draw from manuscript collections at the University of Washington.
+Berner's focus on labor and social history makes his books not only excellent sources for historical narratives but also detailed roadmaps for identifying primary source materials by topic.

 F899.S457 B47 1991 v.2 Full text available online Berner, Richard C. 1992.
 Seattle 1921-1940: from boom to bust.
 Seattle in the 20th century, v.
 2. Seattle, Wash: Charles Press.
 [Seattle in the 20th century, v.
 2 ]